-Michael Campbell chairs the litigation department at Miller, Miller & Canby.
+Michael Campbell is the Managing Partner of Miller, Miller & Canby.
 He focuses his practice on disputes involving real estate, construction projects and commercial leases in state and federal courts in Maryland, Virginia, and the District of Columbia and before arbitrators.

 Now in his third decade at the firm, Michael has tried more than 100 cases before judges, juries and arbitrators.
 He has resolved many other cases through mediation and private resolution with opposing counsel.